KimKaiv/starter-hugo-research-group/content/challenge/Abundance-of-choice/index.md

 ## [Breznau et al. (2022)](https://osf.io/preprints/metaarxiv/cd5j9/) --- economics, statistics

-These authors settle on the research question: _does immigration reduce support for social policies among the public_?
+These authors pose the question: _does immigration reduce support for social policies among the public_?

-They recruited 162 participants across 73 teams.
+To answer it, they recruited 162 participants across 73 teams.

 Each team was provided with a database of answers to a 6-question module on the role of government in providing different social services, which is part of the